davebenson/doom4-walkthrough/README.md

 Prefight: use a few Siege Mode/Gauss Cannons to kill the incoming hordes from the Checkpoint.
 After that, coming into this area, 3 Lost Souls will spawn: one straight in front, one left, one right.
 After you learn where they spawn they are easy to deal with - and since you have to re-kill them every time you die in this battle, you'll probably learn where they spawn too.

 Now, destroy the Gore Nest.
 Use the most powerful weapons available.

+When you think you are done, it's a bit of a trap.
+You have NOT gotten to a Checkpoint until you kill the 2 Hell Barons that follow.

+A robotic voice will announce that the demonic threat level is reduced, but that is just a temporary reprieve: not a Checkpoint.

+However, one easy BFG blast will take care of both Hell Barons.

+To conclude the level, enter the elevator and "Exit Facility".

 # Mission 9: Lazarus Labs